chtzvt/PyEdsby/README.md

 [Edsby](http://edsby.com/) doesn't have any sort of public API, so I did a little snooping to make a wrapper/library for it.

+# :warning: PyEdsby is Seeking Maintainers :warning:

+_Heads up!
+I haven't been able to maintain PyEdsby since 2018, and the project has been seeking both contributors and maintainers since then.
+As it stands, a [critical issue](https://github.com/ctrezevant/PyEdsby/issues/10) has broken authentication (and therefore the library), which I periodically receive requests to fix.
+Unfortunately, I don't have access to an Edsby instance to test on, so I'll leave this bug to the community in hopes that it can be fixed... -CT_

 ## Quickstart:
 ```python
 import requests, json